In 2015 Ryan Deiss, CEO and Founder of DigitalMarketer, predicted that 2015 would be the year of the Great Pixel Land Rush.

-If you’re running traffic to something that’s a simple action, like a lead magnet opt in or a webinar sign up, you should almost ALWAYS use the “Increase conversions on your website” objective.
+If you’re running traffic to something that’s a simple action, like a Lead Magnet opt-in or a webinar sign up, you should almost ALWAYS use the “Increase conversions on your website” objective.
 (Learn how this decreased our lead cost by 5x, here).

 Meaning, Facebook is optimizing your campaign for people who are most like the people who have already opted in.
 This is powerful as you go to scale your advertising campaigns.

+Thirdly, you can target people who visit specific web pages but not others.
 We use this method to retarget people throughout our 5-step funnels.
 See below:

 To learn how we set up the dynamic, full funnel retargeting click here.

-They’re essential for the tracking, optimization, retargeting, and scale of your Facebook campaigns.
+It’s essential for the tracking, optimization, retargeting, and scale of your Facebook campaigns.